hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 exists a large variety of possible configurations.
 The availability of these different configurations offers many trade-offs between signature generation/verification time, signature size, and key generation time.
-Hence, careful attention during the design phase is essential to ensure the chosen parameter set aligns optimally with the specific requirements of the intended use case.
+Hence, careful attention during the design phase is essential to ensure that the chosen parameter set aligns optimally with the specific requirements of the intended use case.